theo546/my-arch-setup/README.md

 ### i. (optional) Install libvirt
 Open a terminal then type:
 ```
-pacman -S libvirt virt-manager ebtables ovmf
+pacman -S libvirt virt-manager ebtables ovmf swtpm
 ```
-This will provide libvirt itself, virt-manager to manage the VM more easily, ebtables as the firewall back-end and ovmf so your VM will be able to boot in EFI mode.
+This will provide libvirt itself, virt-manager to manage the VM more easily, ebtables as the firewall back-end, ovmf so your VM will be able to boot in EFI mode and a software TPM emulator.

 Now enable the libvirtd service:
 ```